 Most of the studies into the acute/subacute toxicity of Cr(III) in humans were performed several decades ago.
-Earlier studies (e.g. Fregert and Rorsman, 1964; Samitz and Shrager, 1966)11 sought to determine the cross-reactivity of Cr(III) and Cr(VI) compounds and quantify the dermal sensitization potential of Cr(III) compounds relative to others.
-Later studies (e.g. Novey et al., 1983; Park et al., 1994) tended to report the results of Cr sensitization tests in occupationally exposed subjects complaining of asthma and other allergy-related sequelae.
+Earlier studies (e.g., Fregert and Rorsman, 1964; Kligman, 1966; Samitz and Shrager, 1966) sought to determine the cross-reactivity of Cr(III) and Cr(VI) compounds and quantify the dermal sensitization reactions to Cr(III) compounds relative to others.
+Later studies (e.g., Novey et al., 1983; Park et al., 1994) tended to report the results of Cr sensitization tests in occupationally exposed subjects complaining of asthma and other allergy-related sequelae.
+It should be noted the latter two studies included inhalation challenges to Cr(III) compounds and reported results of asthma-associated responses (e.g., bronchoconstriction, wheezing, coughing, and decrements in various pulmonary function test parameters).

 Chemical sensitization is generally recognized as a physiological change that occurs in an exposed organism and causes it to produce a stronger allergic immune reaction upon subsequent (challenge) exposures and at lower doses than would be observed in non-sensitized individuals.
 Chemical hypersensitivity can result in effects such as asthma, conjunctivitis, or rhinitis, or dermal effects such as urticaria.
 Conjunctivitis is an inflammation of the transparent membrane lining the eyelid and the white part of the eyeball.
-Rhinitis is inflammation and swelling of the mucous membrane of the nose characterized by runny nose, sneezing, and stuffiness.
-Urticaria is a skin rash characterized by itchy, raised, red- or skin-colored welts also known as hives.
+Rhinitis is inflammation and swelling of the mucus membrane of the nose characterized by runny nose, sneezing, and stuffiness.
+Urticaria is a skin rash characterized by itchy, raised, red- or skin-colored welts, also known as hives.